Thairo Estrada Player Props: Giants vs. Rangers

 Thairo Estrada At The Plate

-- Estrada has 19 doubles, a triple, nine home runs and 17 walks while hitting .267.
+- Estrada is batting .263 with 19 doubles, a triple, nine home runs and 17 walks.

+- In 72.0% of his 75 games this season, Estrada has picked up at least one hit.
+He's also had 22 multi-hit games.

-- Looking at the 74 games he has played this season, he's went deep in eight of them (10.8%), and in 2.7% of his trips to the dish.
+- He has homered in 10.7% of his games this season, and 2.6% of his trips to the plate.

-- Estrada has driven home a run in 25 games this year (33.8%), including more than one RBI in 6.8% of his games and producing three or more of his team's runs on two occasions..
+- Estrada has an RBI in 26 of 75 games this year, with multiple RBI in five of them.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.